kahootbird/Alpine.js-todo-list-app/README.md

-# Laravel-Pet-Scheduling-App
+# Alpine.js todo list
-A pet scheduling app written in Laravel / Alpine.js

-A simple pet scheduling application written in Laravel with Alpine.js
+A todo list written in Alpine.js with Bootstrap